On the descending central sequence of absolute Galois groups: Introduction

 Thus $G^{(i+1)}$ is the closed subgroup of $G$ generated by all powers $h^q$ and all commutators $[h,g]=h\inv g\inv hg$, where $h\in G^{(i)}$ and $g\in G$.

 Now suppose that $q=p$.
 Let $F$ be a field containing a primitive $p$th root of unity $\zeta_p$, and let $G=G_F$ be its absolute Galois group.
-Let $M_{p^3}$ be the modular group of order $p^3$, i.e., the unique nonabelian group of order $p^3$ and exponent $p^2$ (see \S8).
-We prove:
+Let $M_{p^3}$ be the unique nonabelian group of order $p^3$ and exponent $p^2$ (see \S8).

 \begin{mainthm} For $p\neq2$ and for $G=G_F$ as above, $G^{(3)}$ is the intersection of all open normal subgroups $N$ of $G$ such that $G/N$ is isomorphic to one of $1$, $\dbZ/p^2$, and $M_{p^3}$. \end{mainthm}